 Talking With An Advocate - Maybe you just want to talk about your specific experience or ask a question about something that happened.
 Love is Respect is an organization geared toward teens and young adults that offers chat, text and phone call options to communicate with an advocate who can listen to your concerns or questions, offer resources or help you make a plan.
 Their whole mission is to educate teens and empower them to prevent and end abusive relationships.

-A Transgender Survivor's Guide - If you or someone you know is transgender, there can be unique challenges to finding compassionate and accurate assistance after an assault.
+A Transgender Survivor's Guide, opens a new window - If you or someone you know is transgender, there can be unique challenges to finding compassionate and accurate assistance after an assault.
 This is a free resource with lots of details and stories that specifically speak to the transgender survivor.

 Help for LGBTQIA Survivors - The Anti-Violence Project is an organization that empowers lesbian, gay, bisexual, transgender, queer and HIV-affected communities and allies to end all forms of violence.
 They have a hotline you can reach out to with questions or if you or someone you know needs help.